 Assets and long positions are measured at a bid price; liabilities and short positions are measured at an asking price.
 These prices are monitored and deemed to approximate exit price.
 Where the syndicate has positions with offsetting risks, mid-market prices are used to measure the offsetting risk positions and a bid or asking price adjustment is applied only to the net open position as appropriate.
 Fair values reflect the credit risk of the instrument and include adjustments to take account of the credit risk of the syndicate and counterparty where appropriate.
-Fair value estimates obtained from models are adjusted for any other factors, such as liquidity risk or model uncertainties, to the extent that the syndicate believes a third-party market participant would take them into account in pricing a transaction.
+Fair value estimates obtained from models are adjusted for any other factors, such as liquidity risk or model uncertainties; to the extent that the syndicate believes a third-party market participant would take them into account in pricing a transaction.

-Upon initial recognition, attributable transaction costs relating to financial instruments at fair value through the profit or loss account are recognised in the income statement when incurred.
-Financial assets at fair value through the profit or loss account are measured at fair value, and changes therein are recognised in the income statement within investment income.
+Upon initial recognition, attributable transaction costs relating to financial instruments at fair value through the income statement are recognised in the profit or loss account when incurred.
+Financial assets at fair value through the profit or loss account are measured at fair value, and changes therein are recognised in the profit or loss account within investment income.